 Even tools like Crisis Text Line can help.
 A person can send any message to 741-741; the textline is an anonymous way to get expert support for any mental health or emotional issue.

-I also hope that all the adults in Manchester understand how important it is to remind young PTSD survivors that their families and communities will do everything they can to keep them safe.
+I also hope that all the adults in Las Vegas understand how important it is to remind young PTSD survivors that their families and communities will do everything they can to keep them safe.
 They need to know that help is always available if they need it—and while resilience is something that does have to be learned, it is also something we all have within us.